strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ---

+-- 21 Mar 2023 --

+- Customer and order saved in same transaction.
+- Customer may place an additional order while past order is still open, eliminating duplicate customer entries.
+- Upon closing last open customer order, customer information removed.
+Ensures information not in use is not sitting idly waiting to be exploited.

+---

 -- 20 Mar 2023 --

 - Get customer dto refactored for the desired use case and function is currently operating as desired.